AndriaH/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/days_time_series_plot-1.png)

-We observe from the graph above that more activities were done across all **weekends** than on **weekdays**, but the maximum number of activities on average are between **500** and **1000** intervals that were done on **weekdays**.
-This could be based on the fact that activities on **weekdays** between these intervals, mostly followed a consistent activity pattern.
+We observe from the graph above that more activities are done across all `weekends` than on `weekdays`.
+The maximum number of activities on average however, are between **500** and **1000** intervals and are done on `weekdays`.
+This could be that `steps` recorded on `weekdays` between these intervals are the result of a consistent activity pattern.

-The rest of the intervals shows on average, a higher but constant distribution of activity done on **weekends** than on **weekdays**, once again could be based on a consistent activity pattern, that gradually decreases as the activity period comes to an end.
+The rest of the intervals show on average, a higher but constant distribution of `activity` done on `weekends` than on `weekdays` and once again can be based on the result of a consistent activity pattern, that gradually decreases as the activity monitoring period comes to an end.

 ## Conclusion

-This report concludes by asking this vital question.
-What would have been the results of the activity patterns in all analysis, if the original dataset did not consist of **2304** missing values?
+This report concludes by asking; what would have been the results of the activity monitoring patterns in all required analysis, if the original dataset did not consist of **2304** missing values?